stellarwp/kadence-blocks/readme.txt

 == Changelog ==

 = 3.1.8 =
-Release Date: August TBD, 2023
+Release Date: August 3rd, 2023
+* Update: Force Decimals to show if set in progress bar.
+* Update: Better font weight inherit style options.
+* Fix: Advanced Form file uploads.
 * Fix: Potential advanced forms conflict with with third-party plugins.
+* Fix: Possible issue with slider flickering on some mobile browsers.
+* Fix: Metadata being included in block defaults.
-* Fix: Advanced Form file uploads.
+* Fix: Issue with progress bar rendering.
+* Fix: Issue where shorter youtube videos would not loop unless in a playlist.
+* Fix: CountUp block issue with font family in editor.

 = 3.1.7 =
 Release Date: August 2nd, 2023